lavininhamelo/chuck-norris-jokes-vue/README.md

 ### Plan document for Vehiculum Challenger

 0. [x] Init project
-1. [ ] Config project with dependencies
+1. [x] Config project with dependencies
+    - SASS
+    - Material Icons
 2. [ ] Create base structure
 3. [ ] Produce visual components
 4. [ ] Decide if should I use TDD or NOT